 “Really?” said Sean.
 “In Dublin, you can’t buy a garage for that even with a view of the duck pond.
 When can I see it?”

-Here we go again thought Robin.
+Here we go again, thought Robin.

 “I’ll take you there in the morning.”